1. Handle the money with high standards and set a tone of integrity.

 7. Prepare timely financial reports

-Timely and reliable financial information is the underpinning of good stewardship and sound financial decision making.
-Without this information there’s no way to track budget performance.
+Timely and reliable financial information is the underpinning of good standing.